 CS/EE 146.
 Advanced Networking.
 9 units (3-3-3).
 For course description, see Computer Science.

-EE/CNS/CS 148 ab.
+EE/CNS/CS 148.
 Selected Topics in Computational Vision.
-9 units (3-0-6); first, third terms.
-Prerequisites: undergraduate calculus, linear algebra, geometry, statistics, computer programming.
-EE 148a is not a prerequisite for EE 148b.
+9 units (3-0-6); third term.
+Prerequisites: undergraduate calculus, linear algebra, geometry, statistics, computer programming .
 The class will focus on an advanced topic in computational vision: recognition, vision-based navigation, 3-D reconstruction.
 The class will include a tutorial introduction to the topic, an exploration of relevant recent literature, and a project involving the design, implementation, and testing of a vision system.
-Part a not offered 2014–15; Part b offered 2014–15.
-Instructor: Perona.
+Instructors: Perona.

 EE 150.
 Topics in Electrical Engineering.
 Units to be arranged; terms to be arranged.
 Content will vary from year to year, at a level suitable for advanced undergraduate or beginning graduate students.
 Topics will be chosen according to the interests of students and staff.
 Visiting faculty may present all or portions of this course from time to time.
 Instructor: Staff.